OptimalBranching/BooleanInference.jl/matrix100/slides-sat.typ

 ]))
 ))

+*Limitations:*
-- _Remark_: Each rule is associated with a branching factor $gamma$.
-The overall complexity is upper bounded by the maximum branching factor in the rule table.
+- Each rule has a worst-case $gamma$ — overall complexity bounded by the worst rule
-- _Remark_: The table of rules is *problem-specific*.
+- Rules are *problem-specific* — years of expert effort to design
+- Hard to know if your rules are optimal

-== Branching - a problem agnostic, generic principle
+== Our Approach: Automatic Branching
 #timecounter(1)

 #align(center, grid(columns: 2, gutter: 40pt, box(width: 300pt, canvas({